rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 We could include another `=>` or other syntax between the first and second macro matchers.

-We could use `attr` rather than `attribute`.
-Rust usually avoids abbreviating except for the most common constructs; however, this can occur repeatedly in multiple rules, so it may make sense to abbreviate it.
+We could use `attribute` rather than `attr`.
+Rust usually avoids abbreviating except for the most common constructs; however, `cfg_attr` provides precedent for this abbreviation, and `attr` appears repeatedly in multiple rules which motivates abbreviating it.

 # Prior art
 [prior-art]: #prior-art